seanbreckenridge/pmark/README.md

     For more info, visit ...

-which would generate the following markdown:
+That would generate the following markdown:

 `TABLE_OF_CONTENTS.md`